sshoaib1999/multinational-retail-data-centralisation/README.md

 - Submit suggestions or improvements via [Issues](https://github.com/your-organization/sales-data-centralization/issues).
 - Fork the repository, make changes, and submit a [Pull Request](https://github.com/your-organization/sales-data-centralization/pulls).

-Let's work together to create a centralized and accessible repository for our sales data!
+Let's work together to achieve these milestones and create a centralized and accessible repository for our sales data!